 The Drug and Alcohol Unit was created in 1984.
-One supervisor and six probation officers staff this unit.
+It consists of one Supervisor and six Probation Officers.
 Two Drug and Alcohol Intake Officers are assigned all new allegations of non-detained youth who are referred with drug and alcohol specific charges.
-Four Drug and Alcohol Intensive Supervision Probation Officers maintain a caseload of youth identified as having an abusive relationship with drugs and/or alcohol.
-They work intensively with youth, who either are in the community or placed in drug and alcohol treatment programs, and their families.
+Four Drug and Alcohol Intensive Supervision Probation Officers maintain a caseload of youth who have been identified as having an abusive relationship with drugs and/or alcohol.
+These four specialized Probation Officers work intensively with youth who are either in the community or placed in drug and alcohol treatment programs.
+They also work closely with the family to develop healthier relationships that are supportive to the youth's recovery.
 In addition, they conduct individual assessments for detained youth, an education/screening group for non-detained youth, and educational programming as requested in the community.

-Assessments increased 4% from 2020 to 2021
+Assessments increased 17% from 2021 to 2022

-77% of assessments in 2021 identified youth as Substance Abusers
+75% of assessments in 2022 identified youth as Substance Abusers